uviclibraries/rstudio/basics-interface.md

 ### 3.1 Tips for writing code in an R script:

-- To add comments, begin your note with a `hash`
+- To add comments, begin your note with a hash `#`.
+R will execute each line until it encounters a hash, so nothing after a hash will be executed, making it great for adding comments.

   ``` r
   # this is a comment